How Much Does a Mini-Split Cost?

 • Areas with hot and cold spots.

-ENERGY STAR also advises installing mini-splits in homes with special challenges, such as:
+ENERGY STAR also suggests installing mini-splits in homes with atypical challenges, such as:

-• Pricey central heat, either because of high fuel prices or low efficiency.
+• Expensive central heat, either due to high fuel costs or reduced efficiency.

 In contrast with more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get exact control over temps from room to room, due to zoned mini-split technology.
+You’ll also enjoy more accurage control over temperatures from room to room, because of zoned mini-split technology.

-From helping you choose the right model to knowledgeably installing it, our pros at B&D Air Conditioning can take care of all your mini-split installation needs.
-Give us a call at 928-432-6018 now to find out how a mini-split system can make your home comfier and to receive your free estimate!
+From helping you pick the right model to professionally installing it, our pros at B&D Air Conditioning can take care of all your mini-split installation needs.
+Call us at 928-432-6018 today to discover how a mini-split system can make your home cozier and to request your free estimate!